malikaratnayake/BEElogger/README.md

 - Real-time monitoring of temperature, humidity, pressure, and light intensity.
 - Data logging for historical analysis.
 - Easy setup and configuration with a Raspberry Pi.
-- Open-source software for customization and extension.
+- Open-source software for customisation and extension.
 - Support for EcoMotionZip software for video compression to optimise storage resources on the Raspberry Pi.
 - Automatic processing of recorded videos using BEETrack software, which leverages AI and deep learning to analyse bee activity.